My Bloody Valentine (film): Development

-Director George Mihalka, on the strength of his earlier movie Pick-Up Summer, was approached by Cinepix Productions, headed by André Link and John Dunning with a two-movie contract.
+Director George Mihalka, on the strength of his earlier movie Pick-Up Summer, was approached by Cinépix, headed by André Link and John Dunning with a two-movie contract.
 Mihalka was asked to direct a horror-slasher story, presented to Dunning by Stephen Miller in mid-1980, and, after Mihalka agreed to direct, John Beaird was brought in to write the screenplay.

 The film was originally entitled The Secret; however, the producers decided to change it to My Bloody Valentine, so to overtly reference the holiday serial killer trend with which the slasher genre was becoming increasingly popular, through films such as Black Christmas (1974), Halloween (1978) and Friday the 13th (1980).
 At the time, the slasher sub-genre had seen further commercial success with the releases of Prom Night and Terror Train (both 1980).

 Casting

 Paul Kelman was cast in the lead role of T.J., while Neil Affleck was cast as Axel, his former friend and coworker.

 Lori Hallier was cast as Sarah, the girlfriend of Axel and ex-girlfriend of T.J.
 Hallier arrived to the set several weeks after the other actors, as she had prior obligations at the National Theatre School of Canada where she was studying at the time; director Mihalka, intent on casting her in the role, convinced her academic advisors to allow her to finish the semester early in order to appear in the film.